-The use of the voice or clicking the tongue repeatedly as an aid is a serious fault, which will incur a penalty of -2 per judge when heard.
+The use of the voice or clicking the tongue repeatedly as an aid is a serious fault, which will incur a penalty as per 3.16

-SECTION 9 - YOUNG HORSE and YOUNG PONY
+SECTION 9 YOUNG HORSE and YOUNG PONY

 National Young Horse (YH) competitions are a series conducted throughout Australia composed of qualifying competitions and an Australian final.
 Applications from the SDA to conduct the annual Australian Young Dressage Horse Championships must be submitted to the EADC the year prior to the final and before the mid- year EADC meeting.
 These rules also apply to Young Pony competitions.